-Valentine’s Day may be about sharing love but it’s mostly expressed in clichéd sentiments and perfunctory presents.
-Last year, U.S. Valentine’s Day spending was 13.19 billion, an average of 116 dollars per consumer.
-In a world that needs more love and less stuff, there are alternatives.
+Valentine’s Day may be about love but it’s too often expressed with clichéd sentiments and perfunctory presents.
+Last year, U.S. Valentine’s Day spending was estimated to be 17.3 billion.
+Yes, billion.
+In a world that needs more tenderness and less stuff, there are alternatives.
 That doesn’t mean giving up on cards, chocolate, and flowers if these expressions truly touch your heart.
 It means we can do more with the love we feel for people, our communities, and for the natural world—any day of the year.

 Make original hearts.
 Create a heart out of something unexpected.
 Try Legos or spoons or hammers.
 Then photograph it.
 Send it out via social media or print the image on cards.
 For a wealth of inspiration, check out Monday Hearts for Madalene.

 Learn about symbolism of the heart.
 This shape has been painted on cave walls by Cro-Magnon people, showed up in ancient Minoan art, and appeared on 15th century playing cards.
 Assign loving symbolism to some other shape and use it as your secret language.